 From Lyttelton, drive around the bays to Diamond Harbour or take a public bus to Lyttelton and a ferry across the harbour to the wharf.

 The track is a full day trip and very exposed to the weather, so trampers must be prepared for cold, heat, fog and wind, and take plenty of water and some food with them.

 There are limited sources of drinking water on this track.
 Do not use stock water supplies.
 Roof collected water is available from Mt Herbert Shelter which should be treated before drinking.

-This track crosses active farm – take care around stock.
+This track crosses an active farm – take care around stock.
 Stay on the marked track, use the stiles to cross fences.

-No fires permitted.
+No fires allowed.